Commodities Update ~ Every Investor

 Crude Oil

-Crude oil traded 1.2% higher in the New York session yesterday, closing the session at USD48.19 per barrel.
+Crude oil fell in the New York session yesterday, closing 0.33% lower at USD47.71 per barrel.

-The commodity is expected to find its first support at USD47.46 per barrel and first resistance at USD48.89 per barrel.
-The second support is expected at USD46.52 per barrel and second resistance at USD49.38 per barrel.
+The commodity is expected to find its first support at USD47.49 per barrel and first resistance at USD48.39 per barrel.
+The second support is expected at USD47.09 per barrel and second resistance at USD48.89 per barrel.

 The formation of the Three Outside Down pattern on the chart indicates that the previous uptrend is coming to an end with a possible reversal in price.